A degree provides lifetime value.

 The principle of enabling quality recognizes the university's commitment to providing high-quality programs and services for students.
 We work to ensure the overall student experience is properly resourced and meets student expectations.
 Attracting and retaining outstanding faculty is a priority that is reflected in the quality of education we offer; academics who excel in their fields are highly sought after by the U of S.

-Since 2002, 86-94 per cent of U of S students have been "satisfied" or "very satisfied" with the quality of their education.** These ratings consistently outscore those received by our peer institutions.
+Since 2002, 86-94 per cent of U of S students have been "satisfied" or "very satisfied" with the quality of their education.**

 What is tuition used for?